sharetribe/flex-docs/src/docs/howto-search/manage-search-schemas-with-flex-cli/index.md

 ## Listing fields and search settings in Flex Console

-When you add listing fields in Flex Console, and select "Include this field in keyword search", Flex generates a search schema for the field automatically.
+When you add listing fields in Flex Console, and select _Include this field in keyword search_ or _Add a filter to Search Page_, Flex generates a search schema for the field automatically.
 In the Console, the available field type options are

 - free text (search schema: `text`)
 - select one (search schema: `enum`)